dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-use-systemparameters.md

 ---
 title: "How to: Use SystemParameters"
-description: Learn how to use the xref:System.Windows.SystemParameters class and its properties to style or customize a button. ms.date: "03/30/2017"
+description: Learn how to use the SystemParameters class and its properties to style or customize a button. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"